phonaputer/balancer/README.md

 In addition, the `Elements` function can be used to get back the original slice passed to `NewRoundRobin`.

-Please read [the Godoc](https://pkg.go.dev/github.com/phonaputer/balancer) for this package for more details.
+Please read [the Godoc](https://pkg.go.dev/github.com/phonaputer/balancer) for this package for more details and for information about other kinds of balancers.

 *Copyright 2022 Phonaputer*